NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/any.md

-You should keep three things in mind when using `any?`:
+Things to keep in mind in mind when using `any?`:

 * Don't forget the question mark (`?`) at the end.
 * You can use the `not` primitive, like in the example above, to reverse the outcome of `any?`.
 This would come handy if you